lmparppei/BeatPlugins/README.md

 <script>Beat.call("Beat.custom.hello()");</script>
 ```

-Communicating with the window is a constant ping-pong of evaluations and stringified data.
-Look through existing plugin code, or drop by Beat Discord to ask for help.
+Communicating with the window is a constant and convoluted ping-pong of evaluations and stringified data.
+Look through existing plugin code or drop by Beat Discord to ask for help.

 ## File Access